1994 Formula One World Championship: Race 3: San Marino

 Lehto was back for the San Marino Grand Prix and Andrea de Cesaris would be the second driver at Jordan.
 However, the weekend got off to a bad start as Rubens Barrichello had a major crash during practice and was knocked unconscious.
 Coming too fast into Variante Bassa, his car was launched into the air by the kerb.
 Less than a yard from that kerb was a tyre wall, which almost instantly stopped the car's forward motion.
 His car was flipped over and landed upside down.
 Barrichello had swallowed his tongue and his life was only saved by quick action from the medical team.
-He would be back at the circuit on the Saturday afternoon with a fractured nose, bandaged arm and cut lip.
+He would be back at the circuit on the Saturday afternoon with a broken nose, bandaged arm and cut lip.
 Barrichello has never been able to recall anything from the incident.

 In qualifying, a front wing flap fell off Roland Ratzenberger's car, causing major suspension damage and worsened aerodynamics.
 On his next lap the front wing broke off entirely and became lodged underneath the car, causing Ratzenberger to lose control and crash into the wall at the Villeneuve kink at over 180 mph.
 His Simtek S941 was severely damaged, and he suffered a basal skull fracture caused by the impact and was pronounced dead at Bologna's Maggiore Hospital shortly afterwards.

 After qualifying re-commenced, Senna took pole ahead of Schumacher, Berger, Hill, Lehto and Larini.
 During the race morning's driver meeting, all the drivers were talking about Ratzenberger's crash and were determined to improve safety for drivers, resulting in the inauguration of the Grand Prix Drivers' Association (GPDA).
 Senna offered to take the role of leader as he was the most senior driver.

 At the start of the race, Lehto's Benetton B194 stalled and was hit by Pedro Lamy's Lotus.
 Debris from the crash, including Lamy's right front tyre, flew into the grandstand and injured four spectators and a policeman.
 Lamy was unhurt but Lehto received a light arm injury.
 The safety car—a sports variant of an Opel Vectra whose pace would later be criticized as being inadequate to help maintain the competitors' tyres up to temperature—was called out with Senna leading Schumacher, Berger, Hill, Frentzen and Häkkinen.